KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

 ##Sass

-1. Replace hex and rgba color codes with Sass variables

-1.
-1. Add variables to the _variables.scss file.
+1. Start by creating some Sass variables that will represent the colors in the color palette that you selected earlier.

+    1. Open the _variables.scss file by double clicking on it in the left pane.
 Remember these start with a $ followed by the variable name.

 Examples: